resilar/sqleet/README.md

 Return value is `SQLITE_OK` on success and an SQLite3 error code on failure.

-In addition, there are `sqlite3_key_v2()` and `sqlite3_rekey_v2()` functions accepting name of the target database as the second parameter.
+In addition, there are `sqlite3_key_v2()` and `sqlite3_rekey_v2()` functions that accept name of the target database as the second parameter.

 ### URI configuration interface